Best Crypto Cards in Ivory Coast (2026)

 Cost of Living by Area

-Spending patterns vary dramatically across Ivory Coast, and card acceptance follows the money:
+Spending patterns vary widely across Ivory Coast, and card acceptance follows the money:

 Cocody/Riviera (Abidjan's upscale district): Rent XOF 300,000-800,000/month (EUR 460-1,220) for a 2-bedroom.
 Restaurants EUR 8-25/meal.
 This is where POS terminals are common - Playce Palmeraie mall, La Rotonde, restaurants along Boulevard Latrille.
 Best area for daily crypto card use.